davidchesnut/sp-dev-docs/docs/add-ins/important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md

-For more information about add-in permissions, see  [Add-in permissions in SharePoint 2013](add-in-permissions-in-sharepoint-2013.md).
+For more information about add-in permissions, see  [Add-in permissions in SharePoint](add-in-permissions-in-sharepoint.md).